RNIB Talk and Support runs free befriending social groups for adults with sight loss across the UK.

 3. I'm a quiet person, what if I don't have much to say?

 People from all walks of life join the service.
-We do our best to find you a group where you will feel comfortable to contribute.
-The volunteer hosting the group will ensure everyone has an opportunity to talk and feels comfortable to join in the group discussion.
+We do our best to find you a group where you'll feel comfortable and able to contribute.
+The volunteer hosting the group will ensure everyone has an opportunity to talk and join in the group discussion.

 4. What happens if I want to exchange contact details with friends that I've made in my group?

-Our groups are safe and confidential and we would never share your details without your permission.
-If you do meet friends and want to talk at other times we will help you to do this outside of the group.
+Our groups are safe and confidential and we would never share your details with others without your permission.
+If you do make friends and want to talk at other times, we'll help you to do this outside of the group.

 5. What happens if I can't attend my group or need to take a break?

 If you are unable to attend your group for any reason, please let us know.

 6. How will you match me to a Talk and Support group?

 Our priority is to match you with a group which has like-minded people, perhaps of a similar age, interests and situation, rather than eye condition or where you live in the UK.
 You can also specify if you prefer to connect with women only, men only or in a mixed group.